 Same- or next-day swap

-We haul your full container and drop an empty in the same staging pad so the crew never loses a loading hour.
+We haul your full container and drop an empty in the same spot so the crew keeps loading without losing an hour.

 Step 3